Jeznar/GitRepo/Work_Log.md

 23.03.22 Added getActiveEffect to library.
 This one checks multiple times for effect (if so configured by options) and allows various searches.

+22.03.22 Updated set no regen to use doEach casll to new delayed_remove macro that takes down the debuff 1 second into turn.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)